What's the best Miso Paste Substitute?

 What is miso paste?

-Miso means fermented beans in Japanese as the delicacy is native to Japan and China.
+Miso means fermented beans in Japanese as the delicacy is native to Japan and China and is a popular ingredient in Japanese cuisine.
 Miso paste is made from fermenting soybeans and other ingredients such as wheat, barley, and similar grains to create the umami flavors it is famous for.

 Miso paste can transform any dish to a whole new level thanks to its flavor profile.